Chamber of Deputies of Chile: Shared powers

-President of the Chamber
+Leadership

-On 11 March 2022, it was agreed that the Presidency of the Chilean Chamber of Deputies would rotate between the Party for Democracy (PPD), Communist Party (PC), Christian Democratic Party (DC), Party of the People (PDG), the Broad Front (FA) and the Liberal Party (PL).
-Likewise, the first and second vice-presidencies were assigned to people who are members of the PR, FA, PS, PC, DC and PPD.
+The chamber's governing body, known as the Mesa (Bureau), consists of a president, a first vice president, and a second vice president, elected by the deputies at the start of each legislative period.
+On 11 March 2022, the parties then in government agreed that the presidency would rotate among the Party for Democracy (PPD), the Communist Party (PC), the Christian Democratic Party (PDC), the Party of the People (PDG), the Broad Front (FA), and the Liberal Party (PL).